 Carbon dioxide (CO₂) is a greenhouse gas that traps heat and warms the planet and, for over a hundred years, it has been extracted from the Earth’s core, instigating climate change.
 CO₂ is not the only gases contributing to climate change.
 Still, it accounts for 81 percent of all greenhouse gas emissions and can linger in the atmosphere for thousands of years (i.e. methane has a lifetime of a decade).
 While it’s true that plants, trees, and algae transform CO₂ into oxygen through photosynthesis, the ocean absorbs and stores CO₂ in ocean sinks.
 It is also true that nature cannot bear the rising levels of human-made emissions and that is why, in addition to efforts that reduce emissions, we need to capture and remove CO₂ from the air.

-Geological storage of CO₂ is the process of injecting the captured CO₂ into the pores of rock formations deep underground, where carbon dioxide is physically trapped and then permanently stored.
+Underground mineralization of CO₂ is the process of injecting the captured CO₂ into the pores of rock formations deep underground, where it is physically trapped through mineralization and thus permanently stored.
 It is a fully natural and safe solution as it is only accelerating a natural process, plus it is permanent, as it is stable for millennia.

 How direct air capture and storage (DAC+S) works

-Once the captured CO₂ is collected using our direct air capture technology process, the CO₂ storage can begin.
-This is done via underground mineralization and can be done in different parts of the world – we only need a source of renewable energy and the possibility to store the CO₂ .
+Once the captured CO₂ is collected using our direct air capture technology process, the CO₂ storage via underground mineralization can begin.
+This can be done in different parts of the world – we only need a source of renewable energy and the possibility to mineralize the CO₂ .

 Our CO₂ storage partner, Carbfix in Iceland, can turn CO₂ into stone in less than two years.
 They dissolve the CO₂ in water – sparkling water of sorts – and inject it underground where it reacts with basalt rock to form solid carbonate minerals via natural processes.